Renate Haußleiter-Malluche

-As Dr. Renate Malluche she sat as a member of the Bavarian state parliament (Landtag) between 1950 and 1954, representing the Deutsche Gemeinschaft (German Community party / DG) until 1952, and subsequently as an independent member.
+As Renate Malluche she sat as a member of the Bavarian state parliament (Landtag) between 1950 and 1954, representing the German Community (DG) until 1952, and subsequently as an independent member.
 A fellow DG member who also sat as an independent member in the Landtag after the DG faction disintegrated in 1952 was the more than averagely colourful politician-journalist August Haußleiter, whom she married approximately ten years later.

 Life

 Early years

-Renate Münzberg was born in 1917 Breslau, then the administrative capital of Silesia and a booming manufacturing and industrial city, where the population had quadrupled in the fifty years before her birth.
-As a young woman she was a "Gauführerin" (regional leader) in the Bund Deutscher Mädel (BDM / League of German Girls), effectively the female youth wing of the German Nazi Party which took power at the start of 1933.
+Renate Münzberg was born in 1917 Breslau, then the administrative capital of the Province of Silesia and a booming manufacturing and industrial city, where the population had quadrupled in the fifty years before her birth.
+As a young woman she was a "Gauführerin" (regional leader) in the League of German Girls, effectively the female youth wing of the German Nazi Party which took power at the start of 1933.
 She studied medicine and in 1941 qualified to work as a physician.
 Her first job was as an assistant doctor at the Breslau University Children's Clinic.
 She moved on to work as an assistant doctor at a quarantine hospital in Ernsdorf, in the south of Silesia.